ChoukseyKhushbu/ChoukseyKhushbu/README.md

 ### 🤔 What do I do?

- - :green_book: I am a sophomore, with a great interest in JavaScript ecosystem.
+ - :green_book: I am a third year undergraduate, with a great interest in JavaScript ecosystem.
  - :green_book: Building projects in MERN stack.
  - :green_book: Looking for interesting opportunities in web as a full-stack web developer.